-With the release in September 2009 of the Stiglitz report commissioned by French President Nicolas Sarkozy, as well as the OECD's project on Measuring the Progress of Societies, public discourse on the appropriate measurement of economic performance and social progress has intensified.
-This paper contributes by proposing a new framework and summary index for measuring social progress - Good Life Time (GLT).
+This paper contributes by articulating a new framework for tracking economic well-being in a multi-dimensional manner.
+This framework includes a summary index for measuring social progress, a generalization of the very well-known life expectancy indicator - Good Life Time (GLT).
 The GLT framework is analogous to and complements the System of National Accounts, but uses time rather than money as the fundamental metric.
-It brings together three major life domains or attributes - the confluence of good health, adequate income, and the time to enjoy them.
-The GLT framework builds on the ideas of Sir Richard Stone's proposed System of Social and Demographic Statistics, multi-state life tables from demography, time based accounting ideas from Thomas Juster, time use diary survey data, and computer microsimulation methods.
-The result is a decomposition of the widely used life expectancy indicator into portions of the life cycle at various levels of GLT.
+It builds on and generalizes Stone's SSDS, and brings together three major life domains or attributes - the confluence of good health, adequate income, and the time to enjoy them.
+The result is a coherent set of indicators all derived as decompositions of the widely used life expectancy indicator into portions of the life cycle at various levels of GLT.
 A principal conclusion is that for most people, the periods of the life course when they have the most leisure time, for example, they typically have either lower incomes or poorer health (e.g. the elderly).
 This kind of result points to possibly important gains in social welfare from a more fundamental re-examination of the way societies structure work and leisure over the life course.